-Abstract: I propose a new methodology to estimate macro elasticities in linear economies exploiting regional data.
-The key identification assumption is that regions are heterogenous in their sensitivities to aggregate macro shocks and policies.
-This is satisfied if regions differ in their fundamentals, such as their technology or intertemporal elasticity of substitution.
-First, I show that, regardless of the heterogeneity assumption, the macro elasticity is a function of the micro-global elasticities, which measure how regions react to aggregate policies or shocks.
-Then, I combine typical structural VAR approaches with different panel data methods, such as asymptotic principal components, to show that heterogeneity allows to recover the micro-global elasticities.
+Abstract: I propose a new methodology to estimate macro elasticities in linear economies by exploiting regional data.
+The key identification assumption is that regions are heterogeneous in their sensitivities to aggregate macro shocks and policies.
+This assumption is satisfied if regions differ in their fundamentals, such as their technology or their intertemporal elasticity of substitution.
+First, I show that regardless of the heterogeneity assumption, the macro elasticity is a function of the micro-global elasticities, which measure how regions react to aggregate policies or shocks.
+Then, I combine typical structural VAR approaches with various panel data methods, such as asymptotic principal components, to show that heterogeneity makes it possible to recover the micro-global elasticities.
 These are then used to construct an estimate of the macro elasticity.
-Moreover, I show that the estimates are robust: they are consistent for a wide variety of data generating processes, including models with incomplete and complete markets, sticky and flexible prices, and different market structures.
+Moreover, I show that the estimates are robust: they are consistent for a wide variety of data-generating processes, including models with incomplete and complete markets, sticky and flexible prices, and different market structures.
 Compared to existing approaches, I show that the methodology allows for weaker identification assumptions and greater robustness.
 Finally, I present an empirical application to fiscal multipliers in the U.S. Using state-level data for the period 1971 to 2008, I find a fiscal multiplier of total spending (federal, state and local) that falls in the range 0.7-1.2.

 Financial Development, Cheap Credit and Growth (PDF coming soon)